ZacharyTStone/personal-pi-home/README.md

 # personal-pi-home

 Boilerplate for a Raspberry Pi (or any always-on box) that runs scheduled jobs and sends you the results.
-Extracted from a personal Pi hub running 10+ jobs.
+Extracted from my personal Pi hub running 10+ jobs.

 Ships with one example job, a status page, and a Docker setup.
 You add